chenhaiteng/EasyAdMobBanner/README.md

 > Note: It might need to link EasyAdMobBanner to your target maunally.
 > 1. Open *Project Editor* by tap on root of project navigator
-> 2. Choose the target you want to use Rings.
+> 2. Choose the target you want to use EasyAdMobBanner.
 > 3. Choose **Build Phases**, and expand **Link Binary With Libraries**
 > 4. Tap on **+** button, and choose EasyAdMobBanner to add it.